 The best coverage for your roofing business must be selected based on your operations.
 Some roofers may need only a Commercial General Liability policy, while other contractors may need a compilation of insurance coverage including Workers Compensation and Commercial Auto.

 There are some other coverages you may want to consider for your roofing business.
 These are available as standalone policies or could be added to a BOP or Package policy.

 Bonds: Surety bonds are something roofing contractors should keep in mind.
 Often, a bond is required to submit a bid or proposal for a commercial roofing job.
 In a strict sense, a bond isn’t an insurance policy, but they are commonly used in the contracting world.

-Work With an Independent Insurance Agent
+Work With an Independent Insurance Agent in Los Angeles

 Roofing insurance can be complicated.
 Many risks must be accounted for and many types of coverage.
 The best way to ensure you have the right coverage for your roofing business is to speak with an independent insurance agent like Roofing Insurance Experts.
 Our company can get you coverage through many different insurance companies.
 Simply give us one call to find out what roofing insurance coverage we can offer you and at what cost.

 A licensed independent insurance professional can get you the right coverage for your business at the best price.
 When selecting an insurance professional, find a reputable agent with extensive experience with commercial roofer insurance.
 They can place you with a top-rated insurance carrier to make sure you are protected if something goes wrong.